jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dan-scott-eclipse-music-events.md

 **Scott:** February is a big one.
 As soon as Zabiela is out the way, we are releasing another event with an international headliner and 14 local legends.
 We can't tell you who it is but he fits our sound perfectly and it's at The Bridge Hotel in Rozelle for a mammoth 15 hour session after [Tell No Tales](https://www.facebook.com/tellnotalesau/).
 February 24th - save the date!

 **RR:** Saved!
 See you guys on Saturday.

-Grab your tickets to see James Zabiela at Manning Bar here.